-(2) The gNB provides the requested assistance in an NRPPa ASSISTANCE DATA RESPONSE message, if available at the gNB.
-If the gNB is not able to provide any information, it returns an ASSISTANCE DATA FAILURE message indicating the cause of the failure.
+(2) The gNB provides the requested TRP informationin an NRPPa TRP INFORMATION RESPONSE message, if available at the gNB.
+If the gNB is not able to provide any information, it returns an TRP INFORMATION FAILURE message indicating the cause of the failure.

-8.12 DL TDOA positioning
+8.12 DL-TDOA positioning

 8.12.1 General